tomekdm/ubitxv6-08_sp7etd/README.md

 5. Some cosmetic and SW stability changes e.g. to display pop ups - some pop up messages where shifted to improve cosmetics.
 Some stability issues found (original firmware was not working stable with my usb-c type arduino nano).
 Seems to be OK. now.

-So, now last line shows: Shortened CW status (wpm and tone frequency without units), version and origin of updated firmware, jog position and TFT touch status - presence of letter "t" indicates touch sensing ON (absence OFF).
-Please don't blame me for sp7etd sign.
-Feel free to enter Your or project creator call sign (ubitx_ui.cpp file, line 443).
+So, now last line shows:
+- on the left: shortened CW status (wpm and tone frequency without units) and sp7etd revision number of firmware (eg. 12;700;07).
+- on the right: jog position and TFT touch status - presence of letter "t" indicates touch sensing ON - absence OFF (eg. .1t, .01t etc.)

 Summarizing, button knob has 5 functions now (depends on pressing time):